 Some of my slower group boards get pinned to once or twice a week.
 Definitely try and hit each of your boards at least once every 7 days.

 Now obviously, if you are in a lot of group boards (I think I am in about 70) then it will take a while to pin to all those boards without a really good pinning strategy.

 You have two options when it comes to pinning, you can manually (live) pin or use a scheduler such as Tailwind

 RELATED POST: 9 Simple Ways To Improve Your Pinterest Game Quickly

 How does a Pinterest Scheduler work?

-Personally, I have used both services and I have a 1-year unlimited membership to Tailwind as I think their reporting and analytics are amazing.
-Boardbooster has a great feature that loops old pins continuously on a board which is great for keeping your boards fresh.
+I have a 1-year unlimited membership to Tailwind as I think their reporting and analytics are amazing.

-You can use this referral link for a free month of Tailwind if you would like to check it out.
+You can use this referral link for 100 free pins scheduled out via Tailwind if you would like to check it out.